Start with adding a passcode

 Another no-no is logging into the computer and using it for routine tasks as the “administrator”.

 A user with administrator privileges is able to do everything on the computer.
 Installing and removing software, as well as adding and removing users being just two of them.
-If anyone got into your computer, being already logged in as the administrator just hands them the keys to the kingdom.
+If anyone that got into your computer is already logged in as the administrator, it hands them the keys to the kingdom.

 To make a new user, go to System Preferences – Users & Groups.
 Make sure the padlock is unlocked at the bottom then click the “+” below Login Options.
 Make the new account a Standard one.

 Disallow Guest Users